-In buildings and factories, commercial-grade dehumidifier units have become an essential part of operational systems.
-As humidity fills the ambient air with particles of water, an industrial-grade dehumidifier serves the purpose of extracting this airborne moisture and preventing condensation.
+In buildings and factories, commercial dehumidifiers have become an essential part of operational systems.
+As humidity fills the ambient air with particles of water, an industrial dehumidifier serves the purpose of extracting this airborne moisture and preventing condensation.

 For businesses, commercial dehumidification units save tremendous amounts of money that would otherwise need to be allocated for machine repairs, furniture replacement and interior maintenance.
-The benefits of heavy-duty commercial dehumidifiers have also been used to great effect by relief workers, who employ the machinery in areas saturated by flooding and other natural disasters.
+The benefits of this unit has also been used to great effect by relief workers, who employ the machinery in areas saturated by flooding and other natural disasters.

 There are two measurements of capacity for most industrial dehumidifiers:

 Based in Azusa, California, B-Air™ has been manufacturing commercial and retail air machines since the early 1990’s.

 With it’s dedication to quality as a maker of commercial dehumidifiers, air movers, axial fans, and more, B-Air™ has emerged as a leading supplier of machines and parts for the janitorial and disaster–relief industries.

 With machines that can capture up to 38 gallons of water per day in temperatures as high as 125° F, B-Air™ industrial dehumidifiers offer some of the greatest moisture-extraction rates known to the industry.
 They also come equipped with high cfm rates and defrost capabilities.

 If you own a water damage restoration company, a B-Air™ commercial dehumidifier could help you save on energy and reduce the costs associated with restoration projects after floods and other natural disasters by removing the often harmful elements of moisture from the internal air.

 Get the reliable dehumidification equipment you can trust for years to come with B-Air™.